sebhildebrandt/systeminformation/README.md

 | si.users() | X | X | array of users online |
 | si.checksite(url) | X | X | response-time (ms) to fetch given URL |

-Remenber: All functions are implemented as asynchronous functions.
+Remember: All functions are implemented as asynchronous functions!
 So another example, how to use a specific function might be:

 ```
 var si = require('systeminformation');